navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    Project being published in jSite.

-When the site is successfully inserted, you can access the “Copy URI to Clipboard” button.
-To browse your new freesite, prepend the URI previously copied with “http://127.0.0.1:8888/” and enjoy your new freesite.
+When the site is successfully inserted, you can access the **Copy URI to Clipboard** button.
+To browse your new freesite, prepend the URI previously copied with http://127.0.0.1:8888/ and enjoy your new freesite.

 .. note::

    Remember to copy and save this URI somewhere safe, as there is no trivial way of recovering it from jSite.
-You can also bookmark your URI on the Hyphanet main page by editing the “My bookmarks” section.
+You can also bookmark your URI on the Hyphanet main page by editing the **My bookmarks** section.

 Other Applications and Plugins
 ==============================

 - **FlogHelper** [#]_ is an easy-to-use tool for creating a blog on Hyphanet.
-It automatically uses WebOfTrust to announce your new flog, so it should appear on the freesite indexes.
+It automatically uses `WebOfTrust <#web-of-trust-wot>`_ to announce your new flog, so it should appear on the freesite indexes.
 - **Freereader** [#]_ is a tool to insert RSS and ATOM feeds as Freesites.
 - **Frimgur** [#]_ is a plugin that allows you to upload a bunch of images.
 - **Frost** includes support for convenient file sharing, but its design is inherently vulnerable to spam and denial of service attacks.
 Frost can be downloaded from the Frost home page on SourceForge [#]_, or from the Frost freesite within Hyphanet.
 The Hyphanet developers do not endorse it.
 Frost is written in Java and is a separate application from Hyphanet.
 FMS is considered a better option.